 Finding property in the USA has many advantages for Brits.
 The system shares many similarities but has a few key differences that are worth noting.

 Due to the country’s diversity, it’s definitely worth spending some time doing initial research, and, if your budget and time allow, touring some of the areas that appeal to you.

-Regardless of where you pick, the US has plenty of potential for those wanting a dynamic next stage in their lives.
+Regardless of where you pick, the US has plenty of potential for those wanting a dynamic next stage.